A lot of us must have heard of voice assistants like Alexa, Siri, Google Assistant, and Cortana (and probably heard from them too).

 What works greatly in favor of LinTO is that it can work as SaaS and deploy on your premises.

-2. It comes with state-of-the-art technology which minimizes the errors in wording.
+- It comes with state-of-the-art technology that minimizes errors in wording.

 Pricing: This open-source system is available under the GNU Affero License with no surplus charges and no freemium model.